About SDG Bergen

 The 2018 SDG Conference Bergen was the first of its kind worldwide, and brought together more than 300 researchers, educators, politicians, government and UN officials, civil society, and industry representatives to discuss how universities can contribute on the science-policy nexus required for the goals of the 2030 Agenda.
 The conference laid the foundation for Norwegian universities to engage their researchers in innovative channels for science diplomacy.

-The SDG Conference Bergen is an annual event and the second SDG Conference Bergen was in February 2019 with the third conference planned for February 2020.
-Starting in 2019, a preconference Day Zero was introduced with workshops and other events leading up to the main conference, providing a more informal space for SDG-oriented stakeholders.
+The SDG Conference Bergen is an annual event every February since 2018.
+Starting in 2019, a preconference Day Zero was introduced with workshops, seminars and other events leading up to the main conference, providing a more informal space for SDG-oriented stakeholders from inside and outside academia.

-As part of the commitment to host a national SDG conference for the university sector, UiB has created the SDG Bergen initiative to critically engage with the SDGs.
 SDG Bergen was initiated by the UiB Rector and his team.
-The academic steering group for SDG Bergen is headed by UiB's Vice-Rector for Global Relations, Professor Annelin Eriksen.
+The scientific steering group for SDG Bergen is headed by UiB's Vice-Rector for Global Relations, Professor Annelin Eriksen.
 SDG Bergen reports directly to the leadership and the university board.

 - The SDG Conference Bergen is the annual national conference for the university sector to engage critically with the SDGs.
-Scientific Director for the 2020 conference is Vice-Rector Annelin Eriksen.
+Scientific Director for the 2021 conference is Professor Bjørn Enge Bertelsen, who leads a national programme committee with members from the leading universities in Norway.

-Building on the position as Norway's premier SDG-oriented university, UiB has established leadership through the National Committee for the 2030 Agenda (SDG Norway) consisting of leaders from Norway's main research universities, a student representative and advisers from the Ministry of Foreign Affairs and the Ministry of Education and Research.
+Building on the position as Norway's premier SDG-oriented university, UiB has established leadership through the National Committee for the 2030 Agenda (SDG Norway) consisting of scientists from Norway's main research universities, Universities Norway, a student representative and advisers from the Ministry of Foreign Affairs and the Ministry of Education and Research.

 Building on the SDG Bergen initiative, UiB has pledged to become carbon-neutral by 2030.